wolce/ctf-writeups/HackTM_CTF_2020/dora/dora.md

     - Highlight shapes and remove the background, so partitioning the image will be easier.
 2. Segmentation: create two partitions, one for the sprites and one for the background.
 3. Detection: match two images, in our case a template an the image received from athe server.
-4. Postprocessing: get the information we are looking for
+4. Postprocessing: get the information we are looking for.

-**Templates**
----
+## Templates

 It is easy to extract sprites from an image using [Spritex](https://github.com/codetorex/spritex).
 Here is the result: